2023

 Astronomical clock in Bern

-Day 9: Biel – Solothurn, approx. 30 km
+Day 9: Biel - Solothurn, approx. 35 km

-The Aare cycle path takes you swiftly to Solothurn.
+The Aare Cycle Path takes you swiftly to Solothurn.
 Thanks to remarkable buildings such as St. Ursen Cathedral, the city is considered the most beautiful baroque city in Switzerland.
 In Solothurn, the number 11 has a special meaning, whose origins possibly date back to the Middle Ages.
 In addition to eleven churches and chapels, the city boasts eleven towers, eleven museums and a clock that only shows 11 hours.
 Even Solothurn's Öufi beer pays homage to the magic 11th hour.

 Solothurn